Famous Tay Salmon Pools

 The Neck Of The Boat Pool Salmon Lie

 This world famous salmon lie (circled in red) is located high up in the neck of the Boat Pool is easily missed by anglers as it's only a deep scoured riverbed pocket but a clear 'stopper' for salmon in the faster water at the neck of the pool.
 This river bed trough is best fished from the right hand bank as it's much closer for a controlled salmon fly when fished from the right bank.
 This is the sort of salmon lie where running salmon will frequently enter and leave from so the 'little and often' approach is the smartest option so as not to detract from covering other fantastic Glendelvine Beat salmon lie hot spots.
 If a transient 'taker' has moved into this lie it will usually always identify itself fairly quickly!

 Special Glendelvine Memories

-I recall some distant but highly memorable fishing days on this glorious River Tay salmon beat including one day of 2 perfect Autumn heavyweights from underneath the wires at the Ministers Pool and landing a 17 pounder sea liced Springer on 15th of March one year after watching an opening day trout fisher directly opposite me on the Murthly bank of the Boat Pool hook what was obviously a similar sized fish which sat there giving the occasional head shake for over half an hour before deciding 'enough was enough' and rapidly emptied his trout reel before the inevitable sound of a loud 'crack' was heard!
+I recall some far distant but highly memorable fishing days on this glorious River Tay salmon beat including one day of 2 perfect Autumn heavyweights from underneath the wires at the Ministers Pool and landing a 17 pounder sea liced Springer in the Boat Pool on my birthday the 15th of March in the mid 90's immediately after watching an opening day trout fisher directly opposite on the Murthly bank hook what was obviously a similar sized fish which sat there giving the occasional head shake for 20 minutes before deciding 'enough was enough' and rapidly emptied his trout reel before the inevitable sound of a loud 'crack' was heard!

 Recent Big Salmon From Glendelvine